Pramsi/Can-t_tame_that_Python_Semester_Project/README.md

-We just need the semantic of a Tweet as label and the content of the Tweet itself to train the model.
+We just need the sentiment of a Tweet as label and the content of the Tweet itself to train the model.

 ## Experiment Procedure:
 Exploratory analysis